eCook Meal

 PLATE IT UP!

 Plate your crispy Fish bites.
 Side with the buttery baby potatoes and the pesto peas.
-Serve with the creamy zesty dill sauce for dipping and any remaining Lemon wedges.
+Serve with the creamy zesty Dill sauce for dipping and any remaining Lemon wedges.
 Enjoy, Chef!

 IT BOILS DOWN TO

 Place the baby potatoes in a pot of salted water over a high heat.
 Pop on a lid and bring to the boil.
 Once boiling, remove the lid and reduce the heat.
 Allow to simmer for 15-20 minutes until cooked through and soft.
 Remove from the heat on completion and drain.
-Place back in the pot, toss with a knob of butter, seasoning and ½ the chopped dill.
+Place back in the pot, toss with a knob of butter, seasoning and ½ the chopped Dill.
 Cover to keep warm until serving.

 GRAB YOUR COAT